 - Pour over the beef broth, wine and tomato sauce over the brisket.

 - Cover and cook on HIGH for 5 hours.
 Add one more hour if you want the meat to shred, not slice.

 - When the cooking time is done.
 Remove the brisket on to a cutting board, slice or shred.
 Before adding the meat back to the slow cooker, degrease the sauce.
 I do this by laying paper towels on the top of the sauce, then quickly pulling up.
 Discard paper towels, add the meat back to the sauce.

-- Serve the beef, carrots and sauce over mashed potatoes.
+- Serve the beef, onions, carrots, and sauce over mashed potatoes.

 How to Video: